 However, in some situations, it may be to the inmate's advantage to leave the warrant alone and hope that the issuing prosecutors don't act on it.
 For example, suppose the warrant concerns an incident for which there is only one witness, who is elderly or seriously ill, or who is likely to move and become hard to locate.
 The inmate may choose to ignore the warrant, hoping that it will come to light, if at all, only at the end of the prisoner's sentence.
 By that time, the prosecution's ability to prosecute the case may be seriously compromised by the absence of the witness, who may have died or become impossible to locate.

 As you can see, many tactical and practical considerations go into a decision on whether to bring a warrant to light and attempt to clear it or otherwise deal with it.
 Prisoners and non-lawyers are usually not in a position to know how the issuing jurisdiction is likely to respond to a demand for a speedy trial, nor are they likely to know how to bargain with the prosecuting attorney and reach a favorable plea deal.
-Only a local and experienced criminal defense attorney will know how and with whom to begin negotiations; and only a professional can advise you on the wisdom of letting a warrant slumber.
+Only a local and experienced criminal defense attorney will know how and with whom to begin negotiations (or not).